authentik8/factor-modelling-presentation/presentation.md

 ### Investable / Non-Investable

 In order for creating an investable vehicle to track an index, the underlying managers must have sufficient capacity to accept new investments.
 This introduces a large selection bias, as it immediately follows that at-capacity (closed) hedge funds must be excluded from such an index.
-***GRAPH OF UNDER-PERFORMANCE***

 ## Back to Modelling HF Returns